 seemed to be alive with wild geese and ducks.
 They killed a goose - an old one - and cooked it, all day, and then it was

-A small wooden dam was built in 1899 which probably increased the size of the pond.
-The present dam was built in 1917-18 and was repaired in 1952 and 1990.
-It has served as an energy reserve for the Lebanon mills, and for hydroelectric plants.
+A small wooden dam was built in 1899 which increased the size of the pond and served to mainly store water for use by the woolen mills in Lebanon, NH.
+In 1917-18, Granite State Electric purchased the pond and surrounding land rights in order to build the present dam and expand Goose Pond's water capacity.
+The dam was repaired in 1952 and 1990.
+It has served as an energy reserve for the woolen mills, and for hydroelectric plants.
+In the early 1970's Granite State Electric stopped draining down the pond, and in 1979 they sold the pond, the dam, and abutting properties it owned to the State of New Hampshire for a nominal sum in return for tax abatements.
 New Hampshire Water Resources currently holds the rights, and still sells waterpower once a year in a draw-down, generating funds to maintain the dam.
 The pond continues to serve as an important recreational, scenic, and ecological resource in the Mascoma River Watershed.

-There are 160 cottages or homes directly on or across the road from the pond, with over 30 that are used by year-round residents.
+There are just over 180 cottages/homes directly on (87) or across the road from the pond, with over 46 that are used by year-round residents.
 The shoreline is primarily owned by the state, with a few privately owned shores.

-A variety of wildlife are seen (and heard) near the pond throughout the year, including moose, bear, deer, wild turkeys, fox, and coyote.
-Otters, beavers and minks are often seen near the shoreline, and turtles can often be spotted in the pond.
+A variety of wildlife is seen (and heard) near the pond throughout the year, including moose, bear, deer, wild turkeys, fox, and coyote.
+Otters, beavers, and minks are often seen near the shoreline, and turtles can often be spotted in the pond.
 The bird population is very diverse, including osprey, eagles, great blue herons, plover, kingfisher, Canadian geese, a variety of ducks, and loons.

-Goose Pond has the New Hampshire state record for small mouth bass, a 23.75", 7 lb.
-14.5 oz. fish caught by Francis Loud August 1970.
-The pond also has large mouth bass, pickerel, and hornpout.
+Goose Pond has the New Hampshire state record for smallmouth bass, a 23.75", 7 lb.
+14.5 oz. fish caught by Francis H. Lord, a police chief from western Massachusetts, in August 1970.
+The pond also has largemouth bass, pickerel, trout, and hornpout.

 What's the difference between a lake and a pond?
 Find out here through NH Lakes: